Gush Etzion: Civil war and Arab–Israeli War

 On November 29, 1947, the United Nations approved the Partition Plan.
-The bloc fell within the area allotted to a proposed Arab state.
-The Haganah command decided not to leave the bloc.
+Though the bloc fell within the area allotted to a proposed Arab state, the Haganah command decided not to leave, though efforts to keep the communities under Jewish control became increasingly fraught as convoys of defenders and supplies were unable to reach the bloc.
 Arab hostilities began almost immediately, and travel to Jerusalem became exceedingly difficult.
 For five months the bloc was besieged, first by Arab irregulars, and then by the Jordanian Arab Legion.
 Throughout the winter hostilities intensified and several relief convoys from the Haganah in Jerusalem, were destroyed in ambushes and 10 convoy members were killed.
 For 47 days the armed conflict was intense.
 In January, the women and children were evacuated to Ratisbonne Monastery with British assistance.
-An emergency reinforcement convoy put together by the Haganah and attempting to get to Gush Etzion under cover of darkness was discovered; all 35 members were massacred.
-Despite some resupply flights by Piper Cubs out of Tel Aviv landing onto an improvised airfield, adequate supplies were not getting in.
+An emergency reinforcement convoy put together by the Haganah and attempting to get from Hartuv to Gush Etzion under cover of darkness on January 15-16 was discovered; in the ensuing battle, all members of the Convoy of 35 were massacred.
+Despite some resupply flights by Piper Cubs out of Tel Aviv, landing onto an improvised airfield, adequate supplies were not getting in.

 On March 27, land communication with the Yishuv was severed completely when the Nabi Daniel Convoy was ambushed and 13 fighters were killed on its return journey to Jerusalem.
 In the following months, Arab irregular forces continued small-scale attacks against the bloc, which the Haganah was able to effectively withstand.
 At times, the Haganah forces, commanded by Uzi Narkiss, ambushed Arab military convoys—and, according to Morris, also Arab civilian traffic and British military convoys—on the road between Jerusalem and Hebron.
 The defenders of Gush Etzion and the central command in Jerusalem mulled evacuation, but, although they had very few arms, a decision was made to hold out due to their strategic location as the only Jewish-held position on Jerusalem's southern approach from Hebron.